Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   In the footer there is a email API functionality, by means of a bootstrap modal.
 -   In the background you hear the Avengers Theme song, when your browser settings allow this.
 -   In the footer you have the option to play the Avengers Theme song.
 -   The whole site is available in the languages English, Dutch and German.
-This can be changed by clicking on the flag in the menu.
+This can be changed by clicking on the language item in the menu.
 -   Click sounds when answering questions, clicking buttons.
+-   A quiz with questions where the outcomes are one of the characters on the heroes or villains page.

 ### Features Left to Implement
 -   I would like to have the music play accross the site, even if you change pages within the website.
+(AJAX necessary)
 -   I want to put the languages in seperate JSON files.
 -   I want to let the German text checked on grammar and spelling.
 -   Replace JSON file translation with a Google translation API.
+-   More interaction in the quiz, not ony questions.
+-   Validation on the email modal.

 ### Pages
 -   [index.html](https://volkovbos.github.io/milestone2_are_you_a_hero/index.html)

-    -   There is an introduction why I/m a fan of the MCU and what you can find on this site.
+    -   There is an introduction why I'm a fan of the MCU and what you can find on this site.

 -   [play.html](https://volkovbos.github.io/milestone2_are_you_a_hero/play.html)